Managing construction impacts

 The R2P Project has also engaged local artist Tracey Davis to paint directional wayfinding artwork on local street footpaths – artwork that will provide directions around construction areas in Croydon Park.
 These directions will assist pedestrians, cyclists and residents in reaching their destination.

-To view changes to pedestrian access please click on the link below.
+To view changes to pedestrian and cyclist access please click here.

 Traffic and access